Key determinants of employee value in organisations

 engagement can be defined as commitment and involvement of employees towards their

-organisation and its value
+organisation and its value.
+It

 is extremely important for employees to hold positive attitude in workplace for